Featured strategy | September 2021

 Part I: Bonds Are Breaking

-Bonds have been the bedrock of retirement risk management
+Bonds have been the ballast of retirement risk management

 A successful retirement plan requires an effective asset allocation.
 Risk and return must be carefully balanced in order to attain a desired outcome.